AI eye could slash skin cancer surgery time

 Summary

-This study tests whether an artificial intelligence tool, combined with a special camera (OCT), can accurately find the edges of common skin cancers before surgery.
-About 30 adults with a type of skin cancer called basal cell carcinoma will have their tumors scanned.
-If the AI works well, it might help surgeons remove the cancer in fewer steps, saving time and money.
+This study tests whether an AI-powered imaging tool can accurately detect the edges of common skin cancers before surgery.
+Researchers will compare AI-OCT scans with standard surgical results in 30 adults with basal cell carcinoma.
+If the AI works well, it could help surgeons remove the cancer in fewer steps, making treatment faster and cheaper.

 Disclaimer